Frequently Asked Questions

 Can I take the GMAT instead of the GRE?

-Neither the GRE nor the GMAT are required for application to ICME graduate programs in 23-24.
+Neither the GRE nor the GMAT are required or accepted for application to ICME graduate programs.

 Do I need to take the TOEFL exam?